-In the vast majority of cases the medical insurance carrier covers the entire treatment.
+In the vast majority of cases, the medical insurance carrier covers the entire treatment.
 Each specific situation, however, should be considered individually.
 Overall coverage determination is not based on the type of treatment, but depends on presence or absence of so-called “medical necessity”.
 One common example of the above is the following.
-Sclerotherapy is indicated and, therefore, would be covered when performed for bleeding varicose or spider veins, but unlikely to be considered for coverage if is being done for “cosmetic” reasons, meaning for simple presence of enlarged veins not causing any symptoms or complications.
+Sclerotherapy is indicated and, therefore, would be covered when performed for bleeding varicose or spider veins, but unlikely to be considered for coverage, if being done for purely cosmetic reasons, or for only for improvement of appearance in absence of pain, swelling, muscle cramps or any other complications.

-In absence of medical insurance or coverage for the specific treatment, the cost of it depends on several factors, some of which include for example some anatomical considerations (number of blood vessels treated, their configuration etc.), the treatment modality (endovenous therapy, sclerotherapy, phlebectomy etc.), type and degree of the disease, complexity of treatment and such.
+In absence of medical insurance or coverage for the specific treatment, the cost of it depends on several factors, some of which include for example some anatomical considerations (number of veins to be treated, their configuration etc.), specific treatment method, such as endovenous therapy, sclerotherapy, phlebectomy etc., type and stage of the disease, complexity of treatment and such.

 With rare exception, eligibility for coverage and/or approval for a particular treatment, as well as its cost in absence of such and all other financial and logistic considerations, are determined and addressed completely prior to the beginning of the treatment.

-“…hard to walk…”, it is exactly how the majority of people describe progressively increasing limitation of their ability to move around.
+“…hard to walk…” is exactly how the majority of people describe progressively increasing limitation of their ability to move around.
 Interestingly, despite the common belief that the above problem is due to old age, it is never the case.
 Moreover, age by itself is never an explanation of health problems.
-At the same time, statistically, decreased mobility is most commonly due to abnormalities of circulation, among which a condition called superficial venous insufficiency is responsible for a majority of the above.
+At the same time, statistically, decreased mobility is most commonly due to abnormalities of circulation, among which a condition called venous insufficiency is the most common one.

 The most common complaints are the ones describing inability to walk for a long distance or often to stand for a prolonged period, heaviness, weakness and tiredness of the lower extremities.
 Another group of frequent complaints includes night cramps, swelling around ankles, tingling, “pins and needles”, burning and numbness.
 As the disease progresses, swelling increases and periodic flare ups of infection begin.
 Some of complications include thrombophlebitis, trophic ulcers and bleeding.
-Deposition of brown pigment is another sign of this condition.
-If you have any of the above symptoms, you should see an appropriate specialist.
+Deposition of brown pigment is another sign of this venous disease.
+If you have any of the above symptoms, you should see an appropriate specialist immediately.

-Most of the problems with circulation in the legs, just like with many other health problems, are due to inherited predisposition in combination with specific “risk factors”.
-In the case with superficial venous insufficiency, for example, such factors may include the following: obesity, multiple pregnancies, heavy lifting, prolonged standing, tumors of pelvis or extensive abdominal surgeries, as well as many others.
-It is important, therefore, first, to establish a correct diagnosis; second, to identify if specific risk factors are present and third, to learn how to avoid or to minimize exposure to such factors.
+Majority of venous diseases, just like many other health problems, are caused by combination of genetic predisposition with certain “risk factors”.
+In the case with venous insufficiency, these factors may include obesity, multiple pregnancies, habitual heavy lifting, prolonged standing, tumors of pelvis or extensive abdominal surgeries, as well as many others.
+It is important, therefore, first, to establish a correct diagnosis; second, to identify if specific risk factors are present, and third, to learn how to avoid or to minimize exposure to such factors.

 In general, it is considered unsafe to undergo almost any kind of elective treatment, including the treatment of diseased veins, during pregnancy.
 Neither is it advisable during breast-feeding and, in some cases, during first four to six months after delivery.
 Specific recommendations, however, depend of course on the type of treatment, as well as type and stage of the disease in addition to some other considerations.

 Veins and arteries are blood vessels.
-The force of gravity and the heart move the blood through the arteries to the legs.
-Veins carry blood from the legs upwards—against the force of gravity.
-Venous flow relies on leg muscle contractions as well as the function of the “one-way” valves inside the veins.
+Forces of gravity and contractions of the heart move our blood through the arteries toward the legs.
+Our veins carry blood from the legs upwards—against the forces of gravity.
+Venous flow relies on leg muscle contractions as well as the coordinated function of hundreds of one-way valves inside the veins.
 If the valves fail, gravity brings the blood down away from the heart.
 Increased pressure in the diseased veins causes their dilation and formation of varicosities.

 The term “varicose veins” refers to the superficial veins visibly prominent and “twisted”.
-They can appear anywhere in the body, but the most common location is on lower extremities, where they always represent one of symptoms of a disease called “superficial venous insufficiency” along with many other symptoms, such as pain, tenderness, difficulties walking or standing, cramps, swelling etc. The difference between varicosities and normal enlarged veins, is the fact that varicose veins enlarge not only in their diameter, but also in their length.
-Because of that, they take sort of a “curvy” or “wavy” course, as opposed to normal enlarged veins, which remain straight.
+They can appear anywhere in the body, but their most common location is on lower extremities, where they always represent one of symptoms of a disease called “superficial venous insufficiency”.
+Other symptoms are pain, tenderness, difficulties walking and standing, muscle cramps, swelling etc. The difference between varicosities and normal enlarged veins, is the fact that varicose veins are stretched not only across, but also along.
+Because of that, they take sort of a “curvy” or “wavy” course, as opposed to normal enlarged veins, which remain straight regardless of their diameter.

 It is estimated that there are more than 80 million Americans who suffer from some form of venous disorder.
-While some people seek treatment for cosmetic improvement, many seek relief from pain, infection or blood clots.
+While some people are interested mostly in improvement of their appearance, many others seek relief from pain, infection or blood clots.
 Help is available.

 with no varicose or spider veins?